 Commencement information Column 1 Column 2 Column 3 Provisions Commencement Date/Details 1.
 Sections 1 to 3 and anything in this Act not elsewhere covered by this table The day this Act receives the Royal Assent.
-2. Schedule 1, Part 1 A single day to be fixed by Proclamation.
-However, if the provisions do not commence within the period of 6 months beginning on the day this Act receives the Royal Assent, they commence on the day after the end of that period.
+2. Schedule 1, A single day to be fixed by Proclamation.
+Part 1 However, if the provisions do not commence within the period of 6 months beginning on the day this Act receives the Royal Assent, they commence on the day after the end of that period.
 3. Schedule 1, Parts 2 and 3 The day this Act receives the Royal Assent.
 4. Schedule 1, A single day to be fixed by Proclamation.
 Part 4 However, if the provisions do not commence within the period of 6 months beginning on the day this Act receives the Royal Assent, they commence on the day after the end of that period.
 5. Schedule 1, Parts 5, 6 and 7 The day this Act receives the Royal Assent.
 6. Schedule 2 1 December 2002.
 1 December 2002 7.
 Schedule 3, Part 1 The day this Act receives the Royal Assent.
-8. Schedule 3, items 4 to 7 The day this Act receives the Royal Assent.
-However, the provisions do not commence at all if this Act does not receive the Royal Assent before the commencement of item 39 of Schedule 3 to the Customs Legislation Amendment and Repeal (International Trade 9.
-Schedule 3, Modernisation) Act 2001.
-The day this Act receives the Royal Assent. items 8 and 9 However, the provisions do not commence at all if this Act does not receive the Royal Assent before the commencement of item 62 of Schedule 3 to the Customs Legislation

-Commencement information Column 1 Column 2 Column 3 Provisions Commencement Date/Details Amendment and Repeal (International Trade Modernisation) Act 2001.
+8. Schedule 3, The day this Act receives the Royal Assent. items 4 to 7 However, the provisions do not commence at all if this Act does not receive the Royal Assent before the commencement of item 39 of Schedule 3 to the Customs Legislation Amendment and Repeal (International Trade Modernisation) Act 2001.
+9. Schedule 3, The day this Act receives the Royal Assent. items 8 and 9 However, the provisions do not commence at all if this Act does not receive the Royal Assent before the commencement of item 62 of Schedule 3 to the Customs Legislation Amendment and Repeal (International Trade Modernisation) Act 2001.
 10. Schedule 3, Part 3 1 July 2003.
+1 July 2003

-1 July 2003 11.
-Schedule 3, The later of: Part 4 (a) the start of the day this Act receives the Royal Assent; and (b) immediately after the commencement of item 62 of Schedule 3 to the Customs Legislation Amendment and Repeal ( International Trade Modernisation ) Act 2001.
+Column 1 Column 2 Column 3 Provisions Commencement Date/Details Schedule 3, Part 4 The later of: (a) the start of the day this Act receives the Royal Assent; and (b) immediately after the commencement of item 62 of Schedule 3 to the Customs Legislation Amendment and Repeal (International Trade Modernisation) Act 2001.
 However, the provisions do not commence at all if the event mentioned in paragraph (b) does not occur.
+Note This table relates only to the provisions of this Ac t as originally enacted

-(2) Any information in column 3 of the table is not part of this Act.
+- Note: This table relates only to the provisions of this Act as originally enacted.
+It will not be amended to deal with any later amendments of this Act. - (2) Any information in column 3 of the table is not part of this Act.
 Information may be inserted in this column, or information in it may be edited, in any published version of this Act.